babaganosch/GameMakerScaffolding/README.md

 A camera is included in the rendering system and easily controllable, and expandable after demand of the user.

-Shader programs are saved as structs, cointaining easy utilization and access to uniforms and samplers.
+Shader programs are saved as structs, containing easy utilization and access to uniforms and samplers.

 ## NotificationSystem
 This is a lightweight signal framework and a great way to decouple objects, and making the game logic more event driven.
 [Link to original repo.](https://github.com/babaganosch/NotificationSystem) This is an old project of mine, but still very relevant.